danielroelfs/danielroelfs.com/content/posts/2026-new-america-data-viz/index.md

 </details>

 The choice between a stacked bar graph and a grouped bar graph stems from what information is the most important to show.
 If the overall sum is the most important, then choose the stacked bar graph.
-If the size of the individual components is more important than the total sum, then choose a stacked bar graph.
+If the size of the individual components is more important than the total sum, then choose a grouped bar graph.

 We'll create the plot then using `geom_col()` instead of `geom_point()`.
 We'll also use one of my favorite options in many `geoms`: the `key_glyph` setting.
 This allows us to change the legend key from a square to a circle, which looks a bit nicer in most situations.
 I also use it a lot with `geom_line()` and different types of line geometries.
 The rest of the plot is more or less self-explanatory I hope.
 I'll make sure the factors are sorted the way I want them, and I'll add ticks on the x-axis as shown in the [examples](https://www.datawrapper.de/charts#column-charts) on the Datawrapper website.
 The colors are taken from [this excellent guide](https://www.datawrapper.de/blog/colors-for-data-vis-style-guides) on colors, also from Datawrapper.